MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 Because the per-message instructions introduce no changes to the header table state, no state is lost if these instructions are discarded due to a stream reset.
-Because the updates to the header table supply their own order controls (the delete logic), they can be processed in any order and therefore delivered as messages using unidirectional QUIC streams.
+Because the updates to the header table supply their own order controls (the checkpoint logic), they can be processed in any order and therefore delivered as messages using unidirectional QUIC streams.

 ## Changes to Static and Dynamic Tables